 An eligible employer receiving advance payments or a refund related to employer tax credits must also know what qualifies as gross income.
-Filings related to the Paycheck Protection Program (PPP) and expense disallowance, rather than those related to qualified health plan expenses or payroll taxes will help determine the answer to the question, is ERTC taxable income or not?
+Filings related to the Paycheck Protection Program (PPP) and expense disallowance, rather than those related to qualified health plan expenses or payroll taxes will help determine the answer to the question, are ERTC refunds considered taxable income or not?

 Refund vs. Tax

-The Employee Retention Tax Credit (ERTC) is a refundable payroll tax credit that does not have to be paid back.
-The money is refunded via claim based on an eligible employer’s applicable employment taxes and qualified wages paid to W2 employees during the Covid-19 pandemic.
+The Employee Retention Tax Credit (ERTC) is a refundable payroll tax credit, similar in some ways to a payroll expense deduction that does not have to be paid back.
+The money is refunded via claims based on an eligible employer’s applicable employment taxes and qualified wages paid to W2 employees during the COVID-19 pandemic.

 Taxable Income